wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ### Send Trace Data to Wavefront via Applications Integrated with Jaeger or Zipkin

-If you have already instrumented your application with Jaeger or Zipkin follow the steps given below:
+If you have already instrumented your application with Jaeger or Zipkin follow these steps:
-  1. Collect traces send them to Wavefront using the following integrations.
+  1. Collect traces and send them to Wavefront using the following integrations.

       <div class="row">
        <div class="col-md-3 col-sm-6">